onflow/flow/flips/20210916-nft-metadata.md

 We propose that all metadata be expressed in Cadence types.
 The `pub fun getViews(): [Type]` method allows for discovery of the various types of metadata supported by the NFT by returning a `Type` for each supported type of metadata.
-An instance of any supported type could then be retrieved by calling the `pub fun resolveView(_ view: Type): AnyStruct` method passing the desired type in as an argument.
+An instance of any supported type could then be retrieved by calling the `pub fun resolveView(_ view: Type): AnyStruct?` method passing the desired type in as an argument.

 This proposal by no means precludes the use of member variable on the NFT resource itself.
 In fact,